‘Succession’ and ‘The Bear’ dominate Emmys while Quinta Brunson makes history

 “I am so happy to be able to live my dream and act out comedy,” Brunson said during her acceptance, fighting back tears.
 The writer-actor was among the stars with standout looks on the Emmys’ silver carpet.

-“Succession” won six Emmys overall including best supporting actor in a drama for Matthew Macfadyen and best writing in a drama for show creator Jesse Armstrong.
-The only drama acting category it didn’t win was supporting actress, taken for the second time by Jennifer Coolidge of “The White Lotus.”
+“Succession” won six Emmys overall including Best Supporting Actor in a Drama for Matthew Macfadyen and Best Writing in a Drama for show creator Jesse Armstrong.
+The only drama acting category it didn’t win was Best Supporting Actress, taken for the second time by Jennifer Coolidge of “The White Lotus.”

 “The Bear” won in every category it was nominated for Monday night, and along with the four it had won previously at the Creative Arts Emmys, took 10 overall, the most of any show.